 James, Kelley and Lesley from our Lewisham rescue team attended the property on Tuesday evening, Wednesday and early on Thursday morning to round up the cats.
 Many of the cats were shut indoors as the owners son had attempted to protect the female cats and kittens from the attentions of the numerous adult male cats.
 Others had to be caught in the garden of the flat.
 Some very grateful and helpful neighbours are now assisting with feeding any stragglers that may remain outside and we will return to round them up as it is essential that no unneutered cats are left behind to breed again.

-The cats range from a litter of 6 week old kittens, to numerous juveniles and young adult cats.
-In general the cats are in relatively good health but all require neutering, microchipping, vaccinations and flea and worm treatments.
-Our vets have now commenced all the cats health checks and neutering.
-Some of the cats are a little shy but most are friendly and we are hopeful that the shier cats will soon gain in confidence.
+The cats ranged from a litter of 6 week old kittens, to numerous juveniles and young adult cats.
+In general the cats were in relatively good health but all required neutering, microchipping, vaccinations and flea and worm treatments.

 or if you are unable to send a email please leave us a clear voicemail message including your contact phone no on 020 8694 6545 your message will be passed to our homing team.

 or come and visit us and our cats at our regular Open Days every Saturday and Sunday between 1p.m and 5p.m Please bring a donation of some cat food!!